vseryakov/backendjs/README.md

 # Requirements and dependencies

 The module supports several databases and includes ImageMagick interface so in order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
 Not everything is required, if not available the interface will be skipped.
-Also, if ImageMagick is installed already the backendjs will use it instead of downloading and compiling it during the installation.

-The list of optional packages that the backendjs may use if available:
+The list of optional packages that the backendjs may use if available, resolving packages is done by pkg-config:
-- nanomsg - messaging, caching and pub/sub services
+- nanomsg - messaging, caching and pub/sub services, this package is not in the repisotories so manual installation may require or the backendjs will do it during the installaton automatically
-- ImageMagick - image manipulation
+- ImageMagick - image manipulation with optional dependencies, will be compiled if not installed already:
-  - jpeg - for ImageMagick
+  - jpeg - for regular JPEG format
-  - jasper - for ImageMagick JPEG200 support
+  - jasper - for JPEG 2000 format
-  - tiff - for ImageMagick
+  - tiff - image format
+  - rsvg - image format
 - libpq - PostgreSQL database driver
 - libmysql - MySQL database driver

-Installing on CentOS required and optional packages:
+Installing on CentOS:

         yum -y install libpng-devel openjpeg-devel libjpeg-turbo-devel jasper postgresql-devel mysql-devel